if-05-01-A-fall-2018/system-calls-FeckMelzer/assignment2.md

     as the employee is getting the pharmacies for his client.
 The moment he is giving the medicine to the client, the "system-call" is finished and the situation "changes back into user-mode".

+     A typical hardware interrupt (or trap) would be pressing strg+c in a running terminal, or an mouseclick.
+    A software-interrupt is invoked by software, unlike a hardware-interrupt, and is one of the ways to communicate with the kernel or to invoke system calls.